bjarnerossen/Harvard-CS50P/README.md

 | **[Week 7](https://github.com/bjarnerossen/CS50P/tree/main/week07)**   | `Regular Expressions`|  ✅ |
 | **[Week 8](https://github.com/bjarnerossen/CS50P/tree/main/week08)**   | `Object-Oriented Programming`|  ✅ |
 | **[Final Project](https://github.com/bjarnerossen/CS50P/tree/main/week09)** | `All the above`       |  ✅ |

+---
+> **DISCLAIMER:** *The code provided in this repository is for educational purposes only.
+It is intended to demonstrate various concepts and techniques related to programming and software development.
+The code is not intended to be used as a reference for academic work or submissions.*